algorand/py-algorand-sdk/README.md

 ```

 ### working with assets
 Assets can be managed by sending three types of transactions: AssetConfigTxn, AssetFreezeTxn, and AssetTransferTxn.
-Shown below are examples of how to create these transactions
+Shown below are examples of how to use these transactions.
 #### creating an asset
 ```python
 from algosdk import account, transaction